 Central to any doctoral program is the opportunity to do research in an area of interest.
 We have a nucleus of faculty working in three Biology subprograms: Molecular, Cell and Developmental Biology; Ecology, Evolution and Behavior; and Neuroscience.
 Many research opportunities are offered by our faculty.
 In addition to working with faculty in the Biology Department at City College, some Ph.D. students from our campus work with mentors in the Sophie Davis Medical School and at the American Museum of Natural History.To get a better idea as to specific research areas that are available, please refer to our Faculty Bios.

-Beginning with those admitted in Fall 2008, doctoral students will receive financial support for five full years of study.
-The package includes a full tuition waiver, health insurance coverage, and a $24,000/year stipend.
+Doctoral students will receive financial support for five full years of study.
+The package includes a full tuition waiver, health insurance coverage, and a $26,000/year stipend.
 For more information, click here.